Bynum History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bynum has been spelled many different ways, including Baynham, Bayneham, Bainham, Banham, Banam and others.

-More information is included under the topic Early Bynum Notables in all our PDF Extended History products.
+Another 106 words (8 lines of text) are included under the topic Early Bynum Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bynum family moved to Ireland, but this topic is not covered in this excerpt.
-Another 108 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Bynums to arrive in North America:

 Bynum Settlers in United States in the 19th Century

 - David Bynum, who arrived in Pennsylvania in 1838

 Bynum Settlers in United States in the 20th Century

 - William Bynum, who settled in America, in 1908